-The house was quiet now and she prayed he had finally fallen into a drunken sleep somewhere.
+The house was quiet now and she prayed he'd finally fallen into a drunken sleep somewhere.
 Tomorrow, the cycle would start all over again.
-He would be filled with remorse, begging her forgiveness, reciting the familiar litany of how sorry he was, how he never meant to hurt her, how he loved her and always the empty promise that it would never happen again.
+He'd be filled with remorse, begging her forgiveness, reciting the familiar litany of how sorry he was, how he never meant to hurt her, how he loved her and always the empty promise that it would never happen again.
 Until the next time.

 Kathryn always acted as she was expected to.
-She would say the words, just like the actress she had become, well rehearsed in her lines.
+She would say the words, just like the actress she'd become, well-rehearsed in her lines.
 Yes, she forgave him and yes, she loved him too.
 There was no other choice.

 Her thoughts took her back to Voyager's homecoming, the celebrations and happy faces.
 It didn't last long.
 Chakotay left and she couldn't blame him.
-She had never given him any indication that things could be different when they returned and once he had seen Mark waiting for her, he had departed the following morning and she had never heard from him again.
+She'd never given him any indication that things could be different when they returned and once he'd seen Mark waiting for her, he'd departed the following morning and she'd never heard from him again.

 Kathryn came back to an aged and feeble mother, one with little time left.
 Phoebe had simply met with her estranged sister once, cast her a cold look and told her that now that she was finally back, it was her turn to look after the old woman and left.
 Kathryn heard nothing more from her sister.
 Gretchen Janeway's last request was to see her daughter marry the man she was meant to marry and with her true love gone, Kathryn found herself giving in, trying to make something right for her mother before she died.
 Guilt was a powerful motivator.